lemuria-wchen/imcs21/README.md

-# DialoAMC
+# IMCS-21

-This repo contains a new corpus benchmark called **DialoAMC** for automated medical consultation system, as well as the code for reproducing the experiments in the paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://arxiv.org/abs/2204.08997).
+This repo contains a new corpus benchmark called **IMCS-21** for automated medical consultation system, as well as the code for reproducing the experiments in the paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://arxiv.org/abs/2204.08997).

 ### News

-- The test set of DialoAMC is host on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge) at [TIANCHI](https://tianchi.aliyun.com/competition/gameList/activeList) platform.
+- The test set of IMCS-21 is host on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge) at [TIANCHI](https://tianchi.aliyun.com/competition/gameList/activeList) platform.
 See more details in https://github.com/lemuria-wchen/imcs21-cblue.
 Welcome to submit your results on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge), or compare our results on the validation set.
 - Please see more details in our arxiv paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://arxiv.org/abs/2204.08997).
-- DialoAMC is released, containing a total of 4,116 annotated medical consultation records that covers 10 pediatric diseases.
+- IMCS-21 is released, containing a total of 4,116 annotated medical consultation records that covers 10 pediatric diseases.

 ### TODO